tradjick/cwmiddleware/readme.md

 #MiddlewareAdapters

 - EmbedRequestId : takes a requestid generator and embeds a requestId in the request's context
-- EmbedGormDb : takes a gorm [GORM](https://gorm.io/index.html) db and embeds it in the request'scontext
+- EmbedGormDb : takes a [GORM](https://gorm.io/index.html) db and embeds it in the request's context
+- LimitToMethods : takes one or more http verbs and limits requests to those methods

 #Notes: